 Anyway, I will give this film:

 The 4 out of 5 score is largely down to the timeline issue between the Joker and the future Batman, which really niggles at me.
-This issue may not be the fault of the film, as I don’t know how true to the comics this origin interpretation and the ages of the two iconic characters is.
+This issue may not be the fault of the film, as I don’t know how true to the comics this origin interpretation and the ages of the two iconic characters are.
 So it might not be fair to lay this at the feet of the film.
-But none the less, it still niggles at me.
+But nonetheless, it still niggles at me.

 There are two points I’d like to end on: